PandaSekh/PandaSekh_OldBlog/_posts/2021-01-15-react-commenting-system-part-3.md

 ```

 ## Conclusion
 This series is now finished.
-I hoped it was useful for someone and that everything was -mostly- clear.
+I hope it was useful for someone and that everything was -mostly- clear.
 If you have any doubts you can comment here or write me on my social media.

 Full repo: [GitHub](https://github.com/PandaSekh/React-Commenting-System).